 115.267 (e) ABHS said If any other individual who cooperates with an investigation expresses a fear of retaliation, the agency shall take appropriate measures to protect that individual against retaliation.
-The investigator that is charged with retaliation monitoring was interviewed and understood that appropriate measures who be taken immediately to protect an individual from retaliation.
-He explained some of the actions he may take to protect them, including reassignment of suspects.
+The investigators that are charged with retaliation monitoring were interviewed and understood that appropriate measures who be taken immediately to protect an individual from retaliation.
+They explained some of the actions he may take to protect them, including the reassignment of suspects.
 The agency/facility head also understood these requirements and said he would often be involved in any protection measures taken.
 Staff and clients who were interviewed understood that they have the right to be free from retaliation for reporting.
 115.267 (f) ABHS understood its obligation to monitor shall terminate if the agency determines that the allegation is unfounded.
-The investigator who is charged with retaliation monitoring understood this requirement.
+The investigators who are charged with retaliation monitoring understood this requirement.
+Conclusion: The auditor has found the facility in full compliance with this standard.